October 27, 2009

 ABOUT THE BOOK

-If you would like to read the first chapter of Fields Of Grace, go HERE
+If you would like to read the first chapter of Kelly’s Chance , go HERE.

 This week, the